BiodiversityExtinction/PlainMap/README.md

 - Optional pre-fastp chunking safety valve
 - Optional **per-unit pilot limiting before fastp**
 - Optional post-pooling mapping chunking (restartable)
+- **Restartable mapping (per-chunk resume):** already-produced valid chunk BAMs are not remapped
+- **Disk-space friendly mode:** optionally deletes chunk/mapchunk FASTQs as soon as they are safe to remove
 - Automatic use of pigz if available
 - Fragment-aware duplication rate derived from samtools markdup
 - Optional mapDamage for any library type